csiebler/azure-machine-learning-mlops-workshop/devops-deploy-pipeline-with-tests/README.md

     workspace: 'aml-mlops-workshop' # replace with your workspace name (same as you've used for the Service Connection)
     aml_compute_target: 'cpu-cluster'
   ```
-1. Review the YAML file, this CI/CD pipeline has eight key steps (first six are the same as in the prior exercise):
+1. Review the YAML file, this CI/CD pipeline has nine key steps (first six are the same as in the prior exercise):
     * Set Python version on the build agent
     * Install Azure Machine Learning CLI (primarily used for authentication to workspace in this example)
     * Attach folder to workspace for authentication